How Rick and Teresa Denniston Bring Hope to Their Community

 More Than Just a Meal

-For Rick and Teresa, the food bank represents more than just food—it’s a source of hope.
+For them, the food bank represents more than just food—it’s a source of hope.
 Whether it’s a mother struggling to provide for her children or a veteran finding camaraderie among fellow service members, every moment is a testament to the power of community and the volunteers who show up for one another.

 “The gratitude of those we serve is what keeps us going,” Rick shares.
 “The Redwood Empire Food Bank is an incredible organization, and we’re honored to be part of it.”